-The World's Largest Offshore Wind Farm Just Opened in the Irish Sea
+The Irish Sea is Home to the World’s Largest Offshore Wind Farm

 Each of the 189 turbines is about twice the size of London’s Big Ben clocktower.